hacebo/redmine-bulkr/docs/APPWRITE_SETUP.md

 ### 2. Configure Appwrite Project

 1. Open http://localhost in your browser
-2. Create a new project called "BulkRedmine"
+2. Create a new project called "Redmine-Bulkr"
 3. Note your Project ID from the Settings tab

 ### 3. Set Up Database

 1. Go to **Database** section
-2. Create a new database called "bulkredmine"
+2. Create a new database called "redmine-bulkr"
 3. Note the Database ID

 ### 4. Create Redmine Credentials Collection